 Building the Resilience of Communities and their Ecosystems to the Impacts of Climate Change in Micronesia and Melanesia

-The project is helping inhabitants on the island states of Micronesia and Melanesia, which are significantly affected by climate change, to understand climate risks and improve their ability to adapt to climate change.
-Decision-makers are being supported as they identify and prioritise options for ecosystem-based adaptation (EbA), and incorporate them into development plans.
-EbA approaches are being tested in 10 pilot communities to measure their effectiveness and build up capacities.
-The experiences gained from the pilot projects are being disseminated via networks so as to feed them into local and national adaptation strategies as well as global policies.
-The project focuses on ecosystem services as the basis for creating communities that are resilient to climate change.
-The aim is to manage ecosystems more effectively and sustainably in order to generate a wide range of benefits from the islands’ natural resources, in particular the coastal regions.
+The project helped inhabitants on the island states of Micronesia and Melanesia, which are significantly affected by climate change, to understand climate risks and improve their ability to adapt to climate change.
+Decision-makers were supported as they identify and prioritise options for ecosystem-based adaptation (EbA), and incorporate them into development plans.
+EbA approaches were being tested in 10 pilot communities to measure their effectiveness and build up capacities.
+The experiences gained from the pilot projects were disseminated via networks so as to feed them into local and national adaptation strategies as well as global policies.
+The project focused on ecosystem services as the basis for creating communities that are resilient to climate change.
+The aim was to manage ecosystems more effectively and sustainably in order to generate a wide range of benefits from the islands’ natural resources, in particular the coastal regions.

 State of implementation/results